sony/nmos-cpp/Documents/Installation-with-Conan.md

    On Windows, run `.\conanbuild.bat`.
    On Linux, run `./conanbuild.sh`.

+4. Try running nmos-cpp-registry and/or nmos-cpp-node:
+   If your executables were added to the PATH you could call then directly like:  `nmos-cpp-node <your_config.json>` and `nmos-cpp-registry <your_config.json>`

-   Alternatively if the nmos-cpp-node and nmos-cpp-registry has still not been added to path, you can add them manually (Executables likely located at C:\Users\%USERNAME%\.conan2\p\nmos-768c7905bf562\p\bin\Release) or work around this as shown below:
+   Alternatively if the nmos-cpp-node and nmos-cpp-registry has still not been added to path, you can add them manually (Executables likely located at C:\Users\\%USERNAME%\\.conan2\p\nmos-768c7905bf562\p\bin\Release) or work around this as shown below:

 	> Executables can be copied to current working directory using a direct installation:\